 Researchers speak with the public in the local Cowley Centre

 For the MRC Festival of Medical Research, researchers go even further afield to take their research to the public in Oxfordshire, Berkshire, and Buckinghamshire.
 The Festival is an annual event where MRC-funded researchers showcase their work through public events and activities, and takes place in venues across the UK and in Africa.
 For the festival in 2018, researchers from the CRUK/MRC Oxford Institute for Radiation Oncology, MRC Human Immunology Unit , MRC Molecular Haematology Unit, and the MRC Weatherall Institute of Molecular Medicine visited local shopping centres for a series of 'Science in the Supermarket' events, using table top activities to explore the use of genome editing technology in cancer and immunology.
+Over the course of a week, scientists spoke to over 850 people in Newbury, High Wycombe, Aylesbury, Banbury, Witney and Swindon.
+From a short survey conducted during the week, 60% of the people who responded had never spoken to a scientist before the event, suggesting this was a promising location to carry out public engagement.
 Find out more.

 The Big Bang UK Young Scientists & Engineers Fair is the largest celebration of science, technology, engineering and maths (STEM) for young people in the UK - in 2018, over 80,000 people (primarily aged 7-19) visited the Fair's shows, workshops, exhibits, and information stands.
 Researchers from across the Division attend this annual event to get young people excited about medical sciences at Oxford.
 In 2018, researchers from the Department of Oncology, NDORMS, and the Wellcome Centre for Human Genetics (based in the Nuffield Department of Clinical Medicine) attended the Fair to engage young visitors with activities including knee models to demonstrate keyhole surgery, and a giant gut wall (left).
 Find out more.